DILiS-lab/loopdetect_for_matlab/README.md

 ## License

-All code is licensed under the GNU GPLv3, LoopDetect, LoopDetect_for_Matlab, LoopDetect_for_R, LoopDetect_for_Python, Copyright (C) 2020  Katharina Baum.
+All code is licensed under the GNU GPLv3, LoopDetect_for_Matlab, Copyright (C) 2020  Katharina Baum.